 The SSWG Case updates will be made in the MOD environment by changing an existing PMCR or creating a new PMCR.
 It should be recognized that impedance or ratings updates made to the Network Operations Model after the TP case was created will have to be submitted as a ‘NOMCR Pending’ or ‘NOMCR Submitted’ PMCR to maintain consistency with the Network Operations Model.
 See Planning Guide Section 6.4 for additional information about the TPIT process.

-[Placeholder for updated case build schedule]

 3.3 SSWG Case Build Processes